emsejournal/emsejournal.github.io/special_issues/index.md

 - [Cooperative and Human Aspects of Software Engineering (CHASE)](2023_SI_CHASE.md) (submit by ~~December 15, 2023~~ December 30, 2023)
 - [Software Engineering and COVID-19](2020_SE_and_COVID-19.md) (no deadline, submit any time)
 - [Software Analysis, Evolution, and Reengineering (SANER)](2024_SI_SANER24.md) (submit by ~~September 30, 2024~~)

-## Published Special Issues

-Below is (a currently incomplete) list of published special issues (focus is on the ones published in 2014 or later):

-### Old / Deadline passed
 - [Predictive Models and Data Analytics in Software Engineering (PROMISE)](2022_SI_PROMISE.md) (submit by April 15, 2023)
 - [Machine Learning Techniques for Software Quality Evaluation](2022_SI_ML_in_SWQualEval.md) (submit by ~~March 30, 2023~~ April 13, 2023)
 - [Equitable Data and Technology](2022_Equitable_Data_and_Technology.md)